OpenSSL create certificate chain with Root & Intermediate CA

 On RHEL system you must have an active subscription to RHN or you can configure a local offline repository using which "yum" package manager can install the provided rpm and it's dependencies.

-[root@centos8-1 ~]# yum -y install openssl
+yum -y install openssl

-Step 2: OpenSSL encrypted data with salted password
+OpenSSL encrypted data with salted password (Optional)

 When we create private key for Root CA certificate, we have an option to either use encryption for private key or create key without any encryption.
 As if we choose to create private key with encryption such as 3DES, AES then you will have to provide a passphrase every time you try to access the private key.

 I have already written another article with the steps for openssl encd data with salted password to encrypt the password file.
-So I will not repeat the steps here again.

-Step 3: Create OpenSSL Root CA directory structure
+Step 1: Create OpenSSL Root CA directory structure

 We can also create CA bundle with all the certificates without creating any directory structure and using some manual tweaks but let us follow the long procedure to better understanding.
 In RHEL/CentOS 7/8 the default location for all the certificates are under /etc/pki/tls.
-But for this article we will create a new directory structure /root/tls/ to store our certificates.
+But for this article we will create a new directory structure /root/myCA/ to store our certificates.

 IMPORTANT NOTE: